lauramoore/solid-java-intro/Excercises/3-CoinTossGambling/1-Requirements.md

 ```
 Player Wins!

-To get you started I've setup the Main method to take input as well as a failing Junit Test.
+Checkout branch cointossgamble.
+I've started you off with a way to take input from command line, and a Junit Test for prediction to result pattern matching.